leouieda/website/blog/why-geo-code.md

 <blockquote class="blockquote mt-5">

-Geologists are really good at rising a 3D volume in their head.
+Geologists are really good at rotating a 3D volume in their head.
 If you can make the shift from spatial coordinate systems to other abstract principal components, it's a superpower for navigating complex data.